paolocagg/Marketing-Analytics-Project/README.md

 # Marketing-Analytics-Project
- Customers analysis using: RFM, Churn, MBA and Sentiment Analysis
+ Customer analysis using: RFM, Churn, MBA and Sentiment Analysis

 In this the project the goal is to analyze customers through the use of RFM(Recency, Frequency, Model) model, Churn model, MBA(Market Basket Analysis) and